Steaf23/BingoReloaded/README.md

 ***
 Thanks for looking at my Bingo Plug-in!

-This plug-in is written for Minecraft version 1.18 and up!
+This plug-in is written for Minecraft version 1.18 and up, inspired by https://www.spigotmc.org/resources/bingo-2-2-for-1-18.92134/.

 This plug-in is intended for use in closed groups, i.e. with your friends on your own server.